 Standard governance arrangements in place prior to the onset of the Covid-19 pandemic continue to operate as before.
-Board Members receive between the quarterly board meetings a monthly summary of key topics discussed and progressed during SWE Management Committee meetings.

-On the operational side since Mid-March 2020, teams have been re-organised through a mix of
+On the operational side, teams have been re-organised through a mix of

 - · remote working in all locations to ensure availability and - office presence with required social distancing.